Finsinyur/PyOptionTree/README.md

 - Define upward and downward multipliers, $u$ and $d$
   - Users can directly define the upward multiplier $u$; depending on the type of tree defined, the corresponding downward multiplier $d$ will be calculated
   - Alternatively, to suit real-world analysis, user can provide the implied volatility $\sigma$; the $u$ and $d$ will be calculated based on the tree type

+- yield rate (dividend yield rate, foreign interest rate)
+  - At the moment, ```pyop3``` does not support yield rate; this limits application to strictly equity-liked assets
+  - This will be part of the improvement pipeline

 ### Trading days
 Embedded into the PyOptionTree library and also callable as a function, PyOptionTree offers a simple-to-use solution for calculating the number of trading days between two distinct dates.
 User simply needs to provide the start date, end date, and a collection of trading holidays for this to work.